-When he was about midway on the lead, the slushy water on the lead, the slushy water rears later father would say, was ankle deep in his raft.
-He "Keshorna, did you care that tried to brush it off with his much for me?"
+When he was about midway on the lead, the slushy water was ankle deep in his raft.
+He tried to brush it off with his much for me?"
 "If it hadn't icepick rod.
 It helped a little but as he went slowly forward, more of it collected.
-As he sank lower, he noticed that his formotion had ward reduced alarmingly.
-Something had to be done.
+As he sank lower, he noticed that his for ward motion had reduced alarmingly.
+Something had to be done

-He reached behind carefully he reached behind carefully and pulled the floating seals to his right side, pulled his knife out and cut off the line on the hindmost seal.
+He reached behind carefully and pulled the floating seals to his right side, pulled his knife out and cut off the line on the hindmost seal,